txwizard/WebApplicationAids/WebApplicationAids/README.md

-The purpose of this class library is to expedite development of applications that target any version of the Microsoft .NET Framework, from version 4.8 up, by making connection strings, and eventually other settings, accessible to any DLL or executable assembly, regardless of the platform targeted by the configuration file.
-This need arose once again when a requirement arose for a satellite assembly to be able to obtain connection strings from the web.config file of the application that will consume it.
+The purpose of this class library is to expedite development of applications that target any version of the Microsoft .NET Framework, from version 4.8 up, by making connection strings and other settings accessible to any DLL or executable assembly, regardless of the platform targeted by the configuration file.
+This need arose once again when a satellite assembly needed to obtain connection strings and application settings keys from the `web.config` file of the application that will consume it.

-By extension, this library makes web.config files accessible to desktop applications and vice versa.
+By extension, this library makes `web.config` files accessible to desktop applications and vice versa.

 Though the runtime will undoubtedly bluster about potential compatibility issues